springernature/shunter/docs/getting-started.md

 ![Shunter as a proxy](diagram.png)

-When a request comes in from a user, it's proxied through to your back end application (or can use multiple back ends using some simple [routing logic](usage/routing.md)).
-Any JSON response which is sent back with the special `Content-Type` `application/x-shunter+json` will be taken by Shunter and [transformed using Dust.js](usage/templates.md), while any other resource is transparently passed back through to the user.
+When a request comes in from a client, it's proxied through to your back end application (or can use multiple back ends using some simple [routing logic](usage/routing.md)).
+Any JSON response which is sent back with the special `Content-Type` `application/x-shunter+json` response header will be taken by Shunter and [transformed using Dust.js](usage/templates.md), while any other resource is transparently passed back through to the client.

 Prerequisites